00Markus0/Crypto-Answer/README.md

 In total we calculated the exact match values, the answer distribution, the top-n-accuracy as well as the Mean reciprocal rank of our QA-systems paired with different settings for the reader and retriever.
 All metrics can be viewed **[here](./docs/metrics.md)**.

-## Libraries ##
+## Libraries & Tools ##

 For our Question answering system a combination of libraries are required.
-All of these libraries are free to use and are automatically downloaded and installed in the google colab notebook.
-Libraries include:
+All of these libraries are free to use and neccessary ones are automatically downloaded and installed in the google colab notebook.
+Libraries and tools include:
 - [Haystack](https://github.com/deepset-ai/haystack/) with these tools:
   - [PreProcessor](https://haystack.deepset.ai/usage/preprocessing)
   - [DocumentStore](https://haystack.deepset.ai/usage/document-store)